Comparing the Top 13 Restream Alternatives for Multistreaming in 2023

 9. BoxCast

-Most Restream alternatives we’ve covered focus on simulcasting and similar tools.
-But when it comes to BoxCast vs Restream, one key takeaway is that BoxCast includes that functionality plus more advanced video hosting support.
+Most of the Restream alternatives we’ve covered focus on simulcasting and similar tools.
+But when it comes to BoxCast vs Restream, one key takeaway to consider is that BoxCast includes that functionality plus more advanced video hosting support.

 Here are some more ways BoxCast is different from Restream:

-All plans offer a 14-day free trial.
-Each plan also supports streaming to your website, social media sites, all RTMP destinations, and smart TV apps.
+All plans offer a free demo.
+Each plan also supports streaming to your website, different social media sites, all RTMP destinations, and smart TV apps.

 10. SplitCam

-If you are looking for a Restream alternative geared more towards multi-source streaming and switching, SplitCam may be an option for you.
+If you are looking for a Restream alternative that is geared more towards multi-source streaming and switching, SplitCam may be an option for you.

 This software offers a variety of features for professional broadcasters, including video splitting and source switching.
 SplitCam can handle streams with a wide variety of resolutions, including high-definition streaming.

-When comparing SplitCam vs. Restream, many people prefer SplitCam as a more economical alternative.
+When comparing SplitCam vs. Restream, many people prefer SplitCam as a more economical free more economical alternative.
 Although Restream has a free version, it’s missing many key features that SplitCam offers.
 It also works seamlessly with many of the top streaming platforms and services.

-Here are some more ways SplitCam differs from Restream:
+Here are some more ways SplitCam is different from Restream:

-- SplitCam has good video monetization options compared to Restream
+• SplitCam has good video monetization options as compared to Restream

 11. StreamYard

 Next, let’s compare Restream vs. Streamyard.
-StreamYard currently supports fewer platforms than Restream, but it’s still a popular alternative.
+StreamYard currently supports fewer platforms than Restream, but it is still a popular alternative.
 To be more specific, StreamYard only supports Twitter, LinkedIn, Facebook, Youtube, and Twitch, whereas Restream supports over 30 platforms.
+That said, you can stream to any destination that supports RTMP with StreamYard, which gives it an edge over Restream.
+It also offers overlays, logos, and backgrounds.
+You can also record your live streams for up to 50 hours.

 One thing StreamYard has a reputation for is its very intuitive dashboard.
 In comparison, Restream’s dashboard is a bit more complex.
 That can be very handy for new streamers who value engagement through chat.

-As for unique features, StreamYard allows you to do a giveaway and choose a random commenter to win a giveaway prize to encourage engagement.
+As for unique features, StreamYard allows you to do a giveaway and choose a random commenter to win a giveaway prize as a way to encourage engagement.

 Here are some more ways StreamYard is different from Restream: